single-spa/single-spa.js.org/website/versioned_docs/version-4.x/ecosystem-angular.md

 ## Building
 Run `npm run build:single-spa`, which will create a `dist` directory with your compiled code.

+In order for the [webpack public path](https://webpack.js.org/guides/public-path/#root) to be correctly set for your assets, you should use Angular CLI's `--deploy-url` option.
+For more information, see [this Stack Overflow answer](https://stackoverflow.com/questions/47885451/angular-cli-build-using-base-href-and-deploy-url-to-access-assets-on-cdn) which shows a few options for how to do that.

 ## The single-spa helpers

 ### Introduction